SCLW/Crackle-Circuit/BOM/Readme.md

-## Bill of Materials "Cracle Circuit"
+## Bill of Materials "Crackle Circuit"

 Item #|Designator| Qty.|Value|Description |Package|Mouser No|Mfr.
 No
 | --- | --- | --- |--- | --- | --- |--- | --- |